How To Open a Massage Therapy Business in 9 Steps

 Thinking About Opening a Massage Business?

-You might not feel ready to make all of the crucial decisions you have to make to open a massage business.
+You might not feel ready to make all the crucial decisions you must make to open a massage business.
 This could be because you still have questions.
-If you have any questions or feel unsure about your next steps, don't hesitate to contact a lawyer in your area.
+Don't hesitate to contact a business lawyer if you have any questions or are unsure about your next steps.